roncterry/Deploy-SUSE-AI/README.md

       ***Note 2:** SUSE Storage (Longhorn) can also be deployed onto the SUSE Observability cluster using Rancher Manager.
 Make sure you modify the values to change the replicas counts to `1` if it is a single node cluster when it is deployed.
 You can use the documentation in the common config file for reference.*

-4) Optinally install cert-manager into the SUSE Observability cluster.
+4) Optionally install cert-manager into the SUSE Observability cluster.
 This is required if you will be using cert-manager to get certificates from Let's Encrypt.
 If you are using an already existing certificate or no certificate at all then you can skip this step.

    a) Edit the common Observability deployment config file (`deploy_suse_observability.cfg`) and set `OBSERVABILITY_TLS_SOURCE=letsEncrypt` and `OBSERVABILITY_TLS_EMAIL` to your valid email address.